CiscoDevNet/devnet-writing-guidelines/labs/README.md

 #### Editors

 You can write Markdown in a plain text editor, and desktop and Web-based options allow you to write and preview your work at the same time.
 We recommend Visual Studio Code [Download](https://code.visualstudio.com/) for these reasons:
-- Lightweight environment for coding (or writing Markdown)
+- Lightweight environment for coding (or writing Markdown).
-- Available on Mac OS, Linux or Windows
+- Available on Mac OS, Linux, or Windows.
-- Github Client integration
+- Github Client integration.
-- Great Markdown preview features native in the editor
+- Great Markdown preview features native in the editor.
-- Intuitive operation and structure
+- Intuitive operation and structure.

 You can validate a JSON file by using the [online formatter and validator](https://jsonformatter.curiousconcept.com).